 Pro Tip: While you’re doing the Amish Trail, do not take any photos of the Amish as a sign of respect.
 You also may want to avoid visiting on Sundays – and sometimes on Wednesdays too – since many of the shops run by the Amish will be closed.

 Best Places to See New York Fall Foliage Part 2: Amazing Locations in New York

 Once the lavish estate of the W.R.
 Coe family, this 400-acre piece of land is now an amazing state park in Nassau County where you can see some of the best New York fall foliage ever – especially if you visit towards the end of October.

-So, take some time to explore the site’s two greenhouses – the Main Greenhouse and the Camellia Greenhouse -, various walking trails, and an impressive collection of gardens that include the Italian Garden, the Cloister Garden and Circular Pool, the Children’s Play House, the Rose Garden and Perennial Garden, and the Sensory Garden, just to name a few.
+So, enjoy one of the best things to do on Long Island as you explore the site’s two greenhouses – the Main Greenhouse and the Camellia Greenhouse -, various walking trails, and an impressive collection of gardens that include the Italian Garden, the Cloister Garden and Circular Pool, the Children’s Play House, the Rose Garden and Perennial Garden, and the Sensory Garden, just to name a few.

 Plus, if you want to look beyond the area’s vast natural beauty, then you can always sign up for one of the many special programs that the Arboretum holds on-site, like Yoga in the Garden, Forest Therapy Walks, and theatrical performances at the East Line Theater.

 Therefore, if you’re looking for stunning fall foliage and want to experience more of what Long Island has to offer then this is the place for you.
 Just note that you will have to pay an $8.00 parking fee when visiting.